 Start in the center of the belt portion and pin the first strap to the underside bottom center.
 Add an additional piece every inch.
 From the underside of the garment, sew the straps in place.

-Create a rectangular arm band pattern.
+Create a rectangular armband pattern.
 Measure your upper arms.
-Make a pattern that is 2 inches longer than your arm width, and is 3 inches tall.
+Make a pattern that is 2 inches longer than your arm width and 3 inches tall.
 Trace the pattern on felt and cut it out.

-Add self-adhesive hook-and-loop fastener so that the arm band fits snugly.
+Add self-adhesive hook-and-loop fastener so that the armband fits snugly.